-the form of an S-shaped streamline which passes through the space between the towers at an angle within the wind skew tolerance of the wind turbine.
-Engineering predictions show that the turbine will be able to operate for wind directions between 270° and 360°; however, caution has been applied and turbine predictions and initial operating regimes are based a more limited range of between 285° and 345°.
-At all wind directions outside of this range the turbine will automatically adopt a 'standstill' mode.
-It is no coincidence that the buildings are oriented toward the extremely dominant prevailing wind.
+Extensive wind tunnel modelling that was latterly validated by CFD modeling, examples of which are illustrated in Fig. 2. have shown that the incoming wind is in effect deflected by the towers in the form of an S-shaped streamline which passes through the space between the towers at an angle within the wind skew tolerance of the wind turbine.
+Engineering predictions show that the turbine will be able to operate for wind directions between 270° and 360°, however, caution has been applied and turbine predictions and initial operating regimes are based a more limited range of between 285° and 345°.
+At all wind directions outside of this range the turbine will automatically adopt a "standstill" mode.
+It is no coincidence that the buildings are orientated toward the extremely dominant prevailing wind.

 The funneling of the towers has the effect of amplifying the wind speed at the turbine location of up to 30%.
-This amplification, in conjunction with the shape of the towers (larger effect at ground) and the velocity profile of the wind (lowest at ground), has the effect of balancing the energy yield to the extent that the upper and lower turbines will produce 109% and 93% when compared to 100% for the middle turbine.
+This amplification, in conjunction with the shape of the towers (larger effect at ground) and the velocity profile of the wind (lowest at ground) has the effect of balancing the energy yield to the extent that the upper and lower turbines will produce 109% and 93% when compared to 100% for the middle turbine.

-4.2 Wind turbine system components and control
+Wind turbine system components and control

-The fixed, horizontal-axis wind turbines on this project comprise the following key components:
+The fixed, horizontal axis wind turbines on this project comprise the following key components:

-- nacelle, including enclosure with gearbox, generator, cooling system and associated control systems;
+- Nacelle: including enclosure with gearbox, generator, cooling system and associated control systems

-- rotor;
+- Rotor

-- bridge;
+- Bridge

-- control, monitoring and safety systems;
+- Control, monitoring and safety systems

-- electrical building interface;

-- nacelle and rotor.
+- Electrical Building Interface